tslenter/CGM-Monitor-Dashboard/README.md

 ### 3.9.2 With Login

-Example of the Nightscout dashboard when authentication is enabled.
+Example of the Nightscout dashboard when loged in.

 <p align="center">
   <img src="images/DRIP-X-Telefoon-login.png" alt="Nightscout with login" width="50%">